UCSBCarpentry/2022-08-09-ucsb-r-geospatial/_episodes/07-vector-shapefile-attributes-in-r.md

 of the object.
 * `st_crs()` - The CRS (spatial projection) of the data.

-We started to explore our `point_HARV` object in the previous episode.
+We started to explore our `HARV_points` object in the previous episode.
-To see a summary of all of the metadata associated with our `point_HARV` object, we can view the object with `View(point_HARV)` or print a summary of the object itself to the console.
+To see a summary of all of the metadata associated with our `HARV_points` object, we can view the object with `View(HARV_points)` or print a summary of the object itself to the console.

 ~~~
-point_HARV
+HARV_points
 ~~~
 {: .language-r}